nicolashernandez/PyRATA/docs/user-guide.rst

                             extend will be iob
       --mode MODE           define the pattern matching policy (greedy or reluctant).
 Default is greedy,
-      --log                 log and export into the pyrata_re_py.log file --pos POS             index in the data where the search is to start; it defaults to 0.
+      --pos POS             index in the data where the search is to start; it defaults to 0.
       --endpos ENDPOS       endpos limits how far the data will be searched --lexicons LEXICONS   lexicons expressed as a dict of list, each key being a lexicon name
+      --verbose_output      verbose output
+      --log                 log and export into the pyrata_re_py.log file

 For example to search the first match of given pattern by using some basic nlp processing (tokenization, pos tagging...):